Conger: Fishing

-Fishing for congers is recorded in the 12th century.
+Fishing for congers was first recorded in the 12th century.
 The Norman taxation Pipe Roll recorded two éperquerie on Guernsey and one on Sark.
 These were designated places where congers were dried.

 One species of the conger eel, Conger myriaster, is an important food fish in East Asia.
 It is often served as sushi.

 Behaviour

 Congers are predators and can attack humans.
-In July 2013, a diver was attacked by a conger eel in Killary Harbour, Ireland, at a depth of 25 m.
+In July 2013, a diver was attacked by a European conger eel in Killary Harbour, Ireland, at a depth of 25 m.
 The eel bit a large chunk from his face.
 The diver reported the creature was more than 1.8 m in length and "about the width of a human thigh".